-Maintenance work plan progress-3e
+Maintenance work plan progress-3d

-This measure tracks how much of the planned maintenance operation work in the Statewide Transportation Improvement Program and some additional activities, are accomplished each year.
-The measure includes location-specific work such as bridge deck seals and comprehensive statewide work such as striping.
-Since 2017, location-specific work in the STIP has been tracked and the percent of locations accomplished recorded.
-In the past, charges were recorded in Cognos, but as of early 2021 they are now tracked using the Maintenance Management System.
-Since this is an entirely different approach, the reporting updates will be changed to year-to-date status through 2021 and will update moving forward.
+This measure tracks how much of the planned maintenance operation work in the Statewide Transportation Improvement Program, and additional activities, is accomplished each year.
+The measure includes location-specific work such as bridge deck seals and comprehensive statewide work, such as striping.
+Location-specific work is tracked in the MoDOT Management System and reports updates in year-to-date status.